When you think about a hammock, first picture that comes to mind is relaxing without a care in the world.

 When it comes to choosing an under-quilt filling material you really have only two options (that’s painting it with a broad brush), the choice being either down or some sort of synthetic material.
 Basically, it almost always boils down to personal preferences.

 Not only does it become less effective at insulating, but it also gets heavy as all hell, which is a major downside for campers and backpackers.

 On the flipside, nowadays the technological advances have enabled us to make increasingly effective water resistant and even waterproof materials to keep the filling (and, in turn, you) from soaking up moisture.

 On a balance, most campers prefer down filled underquilt because of the well-balanced weight and warmth ratio, even with the somewhat less approachable price tag.

 They are traditionally more affordable, as well as durable, but it’s less popular among campers and backpackers because of its bulkiness and inability to hold shape.

-Typically, you’ll want as little weight as possible, so you should pick the lightest fabric out there – about an ounce per square yard is the ideal ratio you want.
+Typically, you’ll want as little weight as possible, so you should pick the lightest fabric out there about an ounce per square yard is the ideal ratio you want.

 Given the fact that under-quilts hang down from your hammock without actually touching the ground or your fine self, they don’t have to face too much abrasion, so durability is not as big an issue as weight.

 Rip-stop nylon, however, is a great choice in this regard, as it’s not that much heavier than the regular one, but it’s better at keeping things together.
 It is somewhat pricier, though, but not nearly enough to break the bank.

 So, you’ll have a rip-stop nylon interior shell to make it durable and a silnylon (silicone & nylon, for those of you not in the know) for the exterior shell to protect it from splashing.
 As well as to cut down on weight a little bit.

 Of course, even the smallest size will keep the greater part of your body comfy and warm, and only some parts, such as the extremities, will suffer from the cold.

-If you do decide to go this route, keep in mind to bring some extra socks, perhaps even a stylish sleeping cap, to keep full coverage – it’s not perfect, but it’s a decent trade-off for lugging less weight.
+If you do decide to go this route, keep in mind to bring some extra socks, perhaps even a stylish sleeping cap, to keep full coverage it’s not perfect, but it’s a decent trade-off for lugging less weight.

 Finally, for full insulation, the full size length is definitely the way to go.
 If you tend to camp during winter or in cold areas, this should be your first choice, even with the added weight in play.

 This is certainly something you’d want to take into consideration, especially if you tend to bunk in a double hammock, or just prefer having more wiggle room for lonesome self

 It mustn’t be too snug, as this will limit your freedom of movement, but on the flipside, you also don’t want it to be too big and have gaps where all that cushy warmth can escape while you sleep.

-That said, there’s only one way to be sure – visit your locale retailer and ask if you can try it out or if they can unfurl it in the store.
+That said, there’s only one way to be sure visit your locale retailer and ask if you can try it out or if they can unfurl it in the store.

 Planning on venturing to the mountains or camping during fall or winter?
 Well, there are a few precautions you’ll need to take before setting off.